ryanchern/commitments-aggregated-links/README.md

 Commitments are out-of-consensus guarantees made by proposers to execute on a particular state and deliver a target state.

 - **Blockspace commitments**: guarantees around transaction inclusion into yet-to-be-finalized blocks.
-Pre-confirmations and blockspace derivatives are examples of blockspace commitments.
+Blockspace derivatives are an example of a blockspace commitment.
 - **Execution commitments**: guarantees around state updates on the requested inputs to deliver the target state.
 Coprocessors are an example of an execution commitment device.

 ## Blockspace Commitments